 Ueno Station is a major transport hub in Tokyo including direct rapid train service to Narita Airport.
 As the nearest station to destinations including Ueno Zoo, the Tokyo National Museum, the University of Tokyo and dining and entertainment precincts of Ueno, the station is always busy with the surrounding area offering lots of entertainment and accommodation.
 On this page you will find the following information:

-It is important to note that the following information is intended for visitors coming through Tokyo Station on enroute to Nagano and Central Japan.
-It only touches the service of everything we could cover about the station and does not include detailed information about train lines running to other regions, but for visitors heading to and from our home region of Central Japan, we hope it assists in making your transfer there, as easy and smooth as possible.
+It is important to note that the following information is intended for visitors coming through Ueno Station on enroute to Nagano and Central Japan.
+It only touches the surface of everything we could cover about the station and does not include detailed information about train lines running to other regions, but for visitors heading to and from our home region of Central Japan, we hope it assists in making your transfer there, as easy and smooth as possible.

-Tohoku: to Aomori (which connects to the Hokkaido Shinkansen)
+— TOHOKU: to Aomori (connects to the Hokkaido Shinkansen)

 Running from Tokyo to Kanazawa via Ueno, the Hokuriku Shinkansen runs to the north-northwest of the capital and stops at stations including: